ktaylor63/southeast/site/content/faq/red-wolf-non-essential-population-management-decision.md

 Are management techniques available sufficient to ensure the red wolf’s genetic makeup?

-Are there areas within the historic range suitable for serving as a core red wolf population sites across its historic range?
+Are there areas within the historical range suitable for serving as a core red wolf population sites across its historical range?

 Is there enough public and state support in each of these areas for the establishment of three such populations?